planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ### Taking Damage

 Characters may suffer ***Damage*** from hazards or attacks.
 Fortunately, they also get a ***Soak*** that reduces this incoming damage by their FRAME plus Armor.
-Each point of damage left after Soak lowers their current Mettle by one.
+Damage left after Soak lowers their current Mettle by that amount.
 A hit that drops their Mettle to zero or lower is a ***Felling blow***, inflicting the ***Fallen*** Status.
 Fallen characters lose their Action and have 0 POISE for the Scene.

 The Player may deny this by choosing the ***Staggered*** Status.
 This inflicts a further point of damage but lets the brave fool stay up.
 They can even do it again if they take more damage.
 Staggered characters lose their Free Move and must Check vs. a minimum Difficulty of zero each time they want to Move.
 They also cannot Rally and suffer a die penalty to Checks equal to their negative Mettle.